Find A Speaker or Advisor

 Daniel Rock is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Daniel Rock was last modified: February 12th, 2025 by Justin Louis
+Daniel Rock was last modified: April 29th, 2025 by Justin Louis

 Read More Read Less

-Forge a Powerful Financial Path Forward with This AI Economics Primer
+Forge a Powerful Financial Path Forward With This AI Economics Primer

 It’s uncertain how AI will affect society, but one thing is sure – AI will have huge impacts on global economies and business competition.
 How can organizational leaders get up to speed now to bolster their company’s margins for years to come?
 According to Daniel Rock, Ph.D., Wharton School professor and Stanford Digital Economy Lab fellow, it’s vital for executives to understand where productivity in AI comes from.
 In this presentation, Rock leverages his unique engineering mindset and background in financial markets to provide leaders with an accessible primer on the effects of AI on monetary systems, both internally and externally.
 Explaining “what gets you paid in AI,” Rock presents practical tools for measuring and quantifying the real-world economic impacts of today’s leading technologies.
 Audiences will be empowered to make better decisions to get and stay ahead of competitors through strategic, financially sound AI investment and deployment.